webmandesign/demo-content/monument-valley/content/readme.md

     * [**Beaver Builder**](https://wordpress.org/plugins/beaver-builder-lite-version/) - page builder plugin used to build the demo content (make sure the page builder is enabled for Posts, Pages, Projects, Staff and Products post types - check this under **Settings &raquo; Page Builder &raquo; Post Types**)
     * [**WooCommerce**](https://wordpress.org/plugins/woocommerce/) - provides e-commerce functionality
     * [**WooSidebars**](https://wordpress.org/plugins/woosidebars/) - provides custom sidebars and widget areas functionality, allows you to disable sidebar on any page
+    * [**Classic Widgets**](https://wordpress.org/plugins/classic-widgets/) - Restores the previous WordPress widgets settings screens.
+Sidebars and widgets are not going to be used in fully block themes in the future, so if your website still uses sidebars, it is better to use this plugin to enable classic user interface.
 3. **Optional plugins**: If you want to match your website exactly to [theme demo website](http://themedemos.webmandesign.eu/monument-valley/), please install also these plugins:
     * [*WP Subtitle*](https://wordpress.org/plugins/wp-subtitle/) - to display page/post subtitles used in the demo content
     * [*Widget CSS Classes*](https://wordpress.org/plugins/widget-css-classes/) - allows applying layout CSS classes on theme demo [widgets](https://github.com/webmandesign/demo-content/tree/master/monument-valley/widgets)